 | 2:30–3:00 | Controlled recovery movement | Tired but still technical |

-The last 30 seconds matters.
-That’s where form usually starts bargaining with fatigue.
+The last 30 seconds tends to be where form starts negotiating with fatigue.
+That negotiation is worth paying attention to.

 Common Mistakes That Disrupt Flow

-The biggest flow killers are overthinking, stiffness, ignored footwork, uncontrolled speed, and inconsistent practice.
+The biggest flow-killers are overthinking, stiffness, ignored footwork, uncontrolled speed, and inconsistent practice.
+Most people run into at least three of these regularly.

 Overthinking shows up as hesitation.
-You start planning the perfect 6-punch combination and forget to move like there’s a person in front of you.
-Better rounds often use fewer punches and more reactions.
+You start planning the perfect 6-punch combination while your feet stop moving and your mental opponent walks right through you.
+Better rounds often involve fewer punches and more reactions to what you’ve imagined.

-Stiffness is another common problem.
-Tense shoulders make punches slower.
+Stiffness is common and subtle.
+Tense shoulders make punches slower and heavier.
 Locked hips make pivots clunky.
-A tight jaw somehow spreads tension everywhere else, which sounds odd until it happens during round three.
+A tight jaw somehow spreads tension to the rest of the body in a way that sounds strange until you notice it happening around the third round.

 Ignoring footwork turns shadowboxing into upper-body cardio.
-The hands may look busy, but the body stays parked.
-In real boxing, a stationary target becomes available.
-In fitness boxing, stationary movement usually becomes repetitive stress.
+The hands look busy, but the body stays parked.
+In actual boxing, a stationary target is an available target.
+In fitness boxing, stationary movement usually becomes repetitive stress on the same joints in the same positions.

-Moving too fast without control is the sneaky one.
-Speed feels productive.
-But fast bad reps teach fast bad habits.
+Moving too fast without control is the tricky one because speed feels productive.
+But fast bad reps teach fast bad habits, and those habits tend to stick around longer than the speed does.

 - Crossing feet during lateral movement.

-- Repeating the same combination for every round.
+- Running the same combination for the entire round.

-Consistency matters too.
-One great shadowboxing session doesn’t change much.
-Three short sessions per week for a few months changes how movement feels.
+Consistency matters in a way that’s easy to underestimate.
+One excellent shadowboxing session doesn’t change much.
+Three short sessions a week for a few months changes how movement actually feels.

 Shadowboxing Routines to Build Flow

 Shadowboxing routines build flow fastest when each round has a clear purpose but leaves room for natural movement.
-Too much structure feels robotic.
-Too little structure turns into wandering.
+Too much structure feels mechanical.
+Too little turns into wandering that doesn’t really go anywhere.

 Beginner 10-Minute Flow Routine